matt123p/portable-type-engine/README.md

 ### void pte_drawTextRectWrapped( pte_Placement o, pte_font *f, int x1, int y1, int x2, int y2, const char *text, int size, int c )

 Draw text using the rectangle to constrain it.
-This function _does_ wrap the text to fit the rectangle, it is simply using the rectangle for positioning.
+This function _does_ wrap the text to fit the rectangle.
 If the text doesn't fit, then it is simply not drawn.

 **Parameters:**
 - `o`